ChayimFriedman2/init-token/README.md

 A crate for one-time safe initialization of static, without overhead.

 There are multiple ways to initialize `static`s in Rust.
 The most common is [`lazy_static`](https://docs.rs/lazy_static) or [`once_cell`](https://docs.rs/once_cell) that is [even being integrated into the standard library](https://doc.rust-lang.org/nightly/std/cell/struct.LazyCell.html).
 Those crates lazily-initialize the value.
-The problem is that this incurs an overhead for each access, very small but this is a problem for some applications.
+The problem is that this incurs an overhead for each access, very small overhead but this is a problem for some applications.

-This crate proposes another approach: an initialization that produces a zero sized access token that you can then use to access the value via `Deref`.
+This crate proposes another approach: initialization that produces a zero sized access token that you can then use to access the value via `Deref`.

 There are two options on how to do that: [`init!`](https://docs.rs/init-token/latest/init_token/macro.init.html) and [`init_big!`](https://docs.rs/init-token/latest/init_token/macro.init.html). `init!` should be the default choice.
 Its syntax is like the following: